 - Providing trigger warnings that allow learners to prepare emotionally for the content or propose alternative content or an alternative learning activity.

 - Providing resiliency or intimacy training as required

 - Providing access to wellbeing and counselling support services

 It is difficult to anticipate all the topics that might be potentially triggering for learners, and therefore we encourage learners who are experiencing an emotional reaction to content to talk with their tutor or utilise Ara’s support networks.

 New Zealand Certificate in Fashion

 Learn the skills needed to meet fashion industry expectations and explore your design aspirations.

 New Zealand Certificate in Creativity

-Gain foundation skills for employment or further studies in creative environments.
+Gain foundational hands-on experience for employment or further studies in the creative industries.

 New Zealand Certificate in Digital Media and Design